matrix-org/matrix-spec-proposals/content/client-server-api/modules/end_to_end_encryption.md

-Clients must confirm that the `sender_key` and the `ed25519` field value under the `keys` property match the keys returned by [`/keys/query`](/client-server-api/#post_matrixclientv3keysquery) for the given user, and must also verify the signature of the payload.
+Clients must confirm that the `sender_key` and the `ed25519` field value under the `keys` property match the keys returned by [`/keys/query`](/client-server-api/#post_matrixclientv3keysquery) for the given user, and must also verify the signature of the keys from the `/keys/query` response.
 Without this check, a client cannot be sure that the sender device owns the private part of the ed25519 key it claims to have in the Olm payload.
 This is crucial when the ed25519 key corresponds to a verified device.

 If a client has multiple sessions established with another device, it should use the session from which it last received and successfully